nextauthjs/docs/docs/configuration/providers/credentials.md

 ### How to

-The Credentials provider allows you to handle signing in with arbitrary credentials, such as a username and password, two factor authentication or hardware device (e.g. YubiKey U2F / FIDO).
+The Credentials provider allows you to handle signing in with arbitrary credentials, such as a username and password, two-factor authentication or hardware device (e.g. YubiKey U2F / FIDO).

 It is intended to support use cases where you have an existing system you need to authenticate users against.